CSCI1090-F24/ps3/README.md

 # Problem Set 3
-You have accepted the invitation in GitHub Classroom.
+If you are seeing this, you have accepted the invitation in GitHub Classroom.
 If you have not cloned your copy of the repo (`ps3-yourusername`) down to your own machine using GitHub Desktop, do so now.

 You will be adding three new Python files to your repo: